corda/corda-solutions/docs/source/patterns/receipts.rst

 Explanation/ Walkthrough
 ------------------------

 As a foundational pattern, the explanation may be a little abstract, for a more concrete pattern which uses the Receipts pattern, see Billing with Receipts.
-Alternatively, it maybe helpful to imagine the EnablingState to be some form of payment token and the EnabledTransaction to be a business event that can only happen once payment has been proved to have occurred.
+Alternatively, it maybe helpful to imagine the EnablingState to be some form of payment token and the EnabledTransaction to be a business event that can only happen once payment has been proved to have occurred, in which case it extends to the Token Receipts pattern.

-The pattern can be illustrated as follows:
+The pattern can be illustrated as follows, using a State Evolution diagram with Privacy overlay (the Corda Modelling Notation section for details on how to read the diagram):

 .. image:: resources/P_Receipts_state_evolution.png
   :width: 100%